ml4economics/classification/README.md

 # Implementations of Classification Algorithms

-The repository demonstrates the application of different Machine Learning tools on a real world classification problem.
+This repository demonstrates the application of different Machine Learning tools on a real world classification problem.
 The data being used the [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/bank+marketing) from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).

 The tools that were applied to the data are
 * [Weka](WEKA)